 Large kits can provide excellent value to the right person, but they’re not for everyone.
 If you’re never going to need a circular saw, for example, there’s not much point in buying a set that contains one.
 A smaller set that will save you money would more likely be the better choice.

 There are myriad solutions for homeowners and professional alike, but there is still plenty of common ground.
-The advice here should help you choose the drill set that offers the most appropriate combination of performance and value.
+The advice here should help you choose the drill set that offers the most appropriate combination of performance and bang for your buck.

 Volts and amps often cause some confusion, but they are important aspects of your drill or power tool purchase, so let’s clarify.